tyger07/BF4-Server-Stats/readme.txt

 ## Changelog:

+10-29-2014:
+- Block common bots
+- Faster combined player counts on a few pages
+- Added filter to not display servers if there `ConnectionState` is NOT NULL in the `tbl_server` table.

 10-25-2014:
 - DLC Weapons added
 - Vehicle images and stats added (where possible)
+- Brighter weapon images

 10-24-2014:
 - Most DLC now included (weapons and vehicles still missing)